smaremanda/add-in-docs/overview/specify-office-hosts-and-api-requirements.md

 ## Runtime checks using methods not in a requirement set
 <a name="RTCmthdnotinReqSet"> </a>

 Some API members don't belong to requirement sets.
-This only applies to API members that are part of the [JavaScript API for Office](http://msdn.microsoft.com/library/b27e70c3-d87d-4d27-85e0-103996273298%28Office.15%29.aspx) namespace (anything under Office.*), not API members that belong to the[Word add-ins JavaScript reference](https://msdn.microsoft.com/library/office/mt616493.aspx) (anything in Word.*) or[Excel add-ins JavaScript API reference](https://msdn.microsoft.com/library/office/mt616490.aspx) (anything in Excel.*) namespaces.
+This only applies to API members that are part of the [JavaScript API for Office](http://msdn.microsoft.com/library/b27e70c3-d87d-4d27-85e0-103996273298%28Office.15%29.aspx) namespace (anything under Office.*), not API members that belong to the [Word add-ins JavaScript reference](https://msdn.microsoft.com/library/office/mt616493.aspx) (anything in Word.*) or [Excel add-ins JavaScript API reference](https://msdn.microsoft.com/library/office/mt616490.aspx) (anything in Excel.*) namespaces.
 When your add-in depends on a method that is not part of a requirement set, you can use the runtime check to determine whether the method is supported by the Office host, as shown in the following code example.
-For a complete list of methods that don't belong to a requirement set, see[Office add-in requirement sets](http://msdn.microsoft.com/library/68e346bc-b63a-4e73-ae2f-b03d1b27b98f%28Office.15%29.aspx).
+For a complete list of methods that don't belong to a requirement set, see [Office add-in requirement sets](http://msdn.microsoft.com/library/68e346bc-b63a-4e73-ae2f-b03d1b27b98f%28Office.15%29.aspx).

  >**Note**  We recommend that you limit the use of this type of runtime check in your add-in's code.